johnathan-sewell/mood-api/readme.md

 #Mood API
-A serverless API for the mood frontend app
+A [Serverless](https://serverless.com/) API for the mood frontend app

 ## Setting up for development/deploying